 If you're interested in learning my other super practical method for choosing perfectly balanced and matched color schemes and color pallets in your design app using just numbers check out this article and video.

-Color theory revolves around the color wheel, it's about the formulas that create the basis for color palettes that have been proven to work harmoniously together.
-There are a few tried and true formulas that we can refer to to help ensure we're creating good color harmony within our color palettes.
+To understand UI color schemes and color pairing a little better let's start off with the basics.
+Color theory revolves around the color wheel, this theory is a set of formulas that that have been proven to visually work harmoniously together.
+There are a few tried and true formulas that we can refer to to help ensure we're creating good color harmony within our color palettes and color schemes.